 You can also capitalize on Twitter’s live video feature to create live conversations with your audience and stream key events in your brand.

 On the other hand, Facebook and Instagram are perfect for using carousels and image albums.
 On these platforms, posting carousels that have short captions of under ten words brings you the highest engagement rate.
 Albums with short captions that are shared can bring you outstanding engagement rates.

 3. Take into account the power of engagement on each platform

 To really take your social media marketing presence to the next level, you also need to know exactly how to keep your audience engaged.
 For that, the study released by Social Insider comes with some key facts related to the engagement of each platform.

 Instagram is by far the most engaging platform of the three, but the downside is that you cannot add any links in the post.
 What you can do is add images, contests and a lot of emojis to make up for the lack of shareable links.

 You should also create a lot of giveaways and contest posts.
 Giveaways work amazingly well on Instagram, Facebook, and Twitter.
 DIY posts work best on Instagram and Twitter, while contests work mainly on Facebook.
 When it comes to tutorials, no platform actually loves them.
 So you should probably stay away from creating tutorials or guides.

-Lastly, promos work best on Facebook and not so good on Instagram and Twitter.
+Lastly, promos work best for Facebook post creators and not so good on Instagram and Twitter posts.
 However, if you have a promo, you should mix it with giveaways when posting it on Instagram and Twitter to make it work.

 You need to be careful what types of post you create on each one of these platforms.
 On Facebook, you should focus on using giveaways, promos, and contests.
 Twitter and Instagram work the best with DIY posts and giveaways.